C.6. SSL Key Generation

 --common-name <NAME> Subject and Issuer CN of the SSL Certificate (optional).

-If not set the computer hostname 'curie' is used.
+If not set the computer hostname 'system-hostname' is used.

 --create <FILE> Creates a specific keystore file.